katrpilar/KpiTrackr/NOTES.md

 	Allow to add profile photo
 	Allow for indivuals to have/create KPIs that can only be seen on their profile page

+Goal
+		Allow for MoM, YoY, etc goals that are tied to Kpis

 UX/UI
 	Make google Charts responsive